 In addition, our Office of International Affairs maintains a comprehensive list of funding available to international students.

 Over the years, a number of international students have been selected as Residential Fellows at the International House, which can further reduce your housing costs.
 Contact the International House for more information.

 The Office of International Affairs is your best resource for any questions about on-campus employment, off-campus employment, optional practical training (OPT), and other visa-related issues.

-For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of Social Sciences.
+For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of the Social Sciences.